 The special effects in 2001: A Space Odyssey are all 100% practical effects.
 There is not one second of computer-generated animation in the entire movie.
 Even so, special effects are perfect.
 How is it even possible that this film was made in 1968?!
 It has the same level of special effect wizardry you would expect in modern science fiction movies, yet was created over 50 years ago.

 Since this was a fresh 4K scan from the original film negative, we expected great things, and we were not left wanting!
 Every single scene is perfect.
 This is the go-to reference disc for any avid collector.
 Darks were accurate, inky, and detailed, with no crushing whatsoever.
 Brights were vibrant and specular, yet diffuse and soft when needed.
 Every single scene of the movie, from start to finish, is a work of art.
 Each and every frame is somehow better than the one that precedes it.
 BUY THIS MOVIE!

 Sound Quality Review for 2001: A Space Odyssey

 Sound Quality Score: 10/10

-This movie was originally slated to have an original score composed by Alex North.
-However, before the original theatrical release of the film, Stanley Kubrick decided to use the now-familiar and loved set of classical compositions (recorded anew for the film).
+This movie was initially slated to have an original score composed by Alex North.
+However, before the initial theatrical release of the film, Stanley Kubrick decided to use the now-familiar and loved set of classical compositions (recorded anew for the film).

 Overall, the sound quality for 2001: A Space Odyssey is perfect.
-Every moment was involving and the score was perfectly woven into the film.
+Every moment was involving, and the score was perfectly woven into the film.
 However, many will notice that this film doesn’t use any object-based 3D audio effects.
-This was an intentional decision when the film was remastered for its anniversary release in order to preserve the original intent and feel of the soundtrack for the film.
+This was an intentional decision when the film was remastered for its anniversary release to preserve the original intent and feel of the soundtrack for the film.

 That’s a Wrap!